 A protective plastic shield has been installed at the front check in area.

-Upon arrival each patient will need their temperature checked with a non-contact thermometer and blood oxygen level taken with a pulse oximeter.
+Upon arrival each patient will need their temperature checked with a non-contact thermometer.

-We will use our online check-in form as well as requiring any insurance cards or documents to be sent to us via text/email.
+We will use our online check-in form as well as requiring any insurance cards or documents to be sent to us via text/email if possible.

 All payments can be made with credit card by phone.

 All visitors will be required to wear a face covering or mask at all times.
 You will NOT be allowed to enter without wearing one.